Planning a concrete paving project

 - into neighbour's property.

-- Determine thickness (depth) of concrete: write it on the plan, eg: A depth of 100 mm is normal for drive-ways, carports and garages used by passenger vehicles but not for trucks.
+Determine thickness (depth) of concrete, and write it on the plan.
+For example, a depth of 100 mm is normal for driveways, carports and garages used by passenger vehicles but not for trucks.

-- Assess labour requirements; how many able-bodied helpers will be needed?
+Assess labour requirements: how many able-bodied helpers will be needed?
 Determine the delivery time of the concrete to the site.
-Will the concrete be mixed on site or will pre-mixed concrete be used?
 Will a concrete pump be required?
-Remember, if using pre-mixed concrete and/or a concrete pump, check with the pre-mixed concrete supplier the recommended grade of concrete for the particular application, and the maximum time allowed for trucks to stay and discharge the concrete.
+Talk to us about the recommended grade of concrete for the particular application, and the maximum time trucks can stay and discharge the concrete.
 If the allocated time is exceeded, a surcharge may be incurred.

-- Assess equipment requirements.
+Assess equipment requirements.
 Basic tools include shovels or spades, screed board, float, edging tool, jointing tool, wheelbarrows and either plastic sheet or proprietary compound to cure the concrete after it is placed and finished.
-When mixing the concrete on site, a mechanical mixer is recommended and can be hired from most hire companies.
-Be sure to order and arrange delivery in advance.
-Be sure to order materials, eg cement, sand and coarse aggregate, in advance and determine the time and date for delivery.

 Do not add water to batched concrete as this will reduce its final strength.